 Skip to main menu Skip to content

-It can feel like a pit in your stomach.
-Or maybe it makes your heart flutter.
+The “Sunday Scaries.”
+You know that feeling: tomorrow is Monday, another week of work, and your relaxation time is over.
+It can feel like a pit in your stomach, maybe it makes your heart flutter.
 Sometimes, it can escalate and paralyze you into staying in bed.
-The commonality: It always hits on Sundays.
-What is this dreaded feeling of anxiety and dread?

 However, once anxiety begins to interfere with your everyday activities, responsibilities and relationships, or it’s severe and persistent coupled with feelings of pain, fear and avoidance — it’s a good idea to seek help from a qualified professional.
 This is especially true if you start to use substances, such as alcohol or drugs, to cope with or suppress the feelings.